 • Return onion and garlic to the pan along with tomato paste, spices, seasonings, and sugar.
 Stir over low heat until combined and tomato paste is incorporated about 1 minute.

-4 tablespoon medium chile powder, 3 tablespoon ground cumin, 1½ teaspoon sugar, 2 tablespoon tomato paste, 1 tablespoon salt
+4 TBSP medium chile powder, 3 TBSP ground cumin, 1½ tsp sugar, 2 TBSP tomato paste, 1 TBSP salt

 • Add water a tablespoon at a time.